Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks second in MLB.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.

-- The Marlins have a 4.26 team ERA that ranks 16th among all MLB pitching staffs.
+- The Marlins' 4.25 team ERA ranks 16th among all league pitching staffs.

-- Marlins pitchers combine to allow 146 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Marlins pitchers combine to allow 146 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- In his last time out on Sunday, the righty threw four innings against the New York Yankees, giving up four earned runs while surrendering four hits.
+- His last time out came on Monday against the Houston Astros, when the left-hander tossed five scoreless innings while giving up four hits.

-- The 20-year-old has a 3.19 ERA and 10.6 strikeouts per nine innings across 13 games this season, while giving up a batting average of .216 to opposing hitters.
+- In 24 games this season, the 26-year-old has put up a 3.91 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.